How Do I Cook Perfect White Rice?

 The end result is perfectly cooked, light and fluffy white rice that's sure to impress.
 Fluffing is the final step in elevating your rice preparation and serving a delicious, restaurant-quality meal at home.

-See also What Is Curd Rice, and How Do You Make It?
+See also How Do You Make Wild Rice Soup?

 The primary user intent is to learn how to properly fluff and serve cooked rice to achieve the desired light and fluffy texture.
 Secondary intents may include improving the appearance and temperature of the rice for an optimal dining experience.